 Having a heart attack is, for most people, a traumatic experience.
 The first few days are often marked by shock and feelings of being overwhelmed.
 You might experience elevated levels of stress, anxiety, and depression after being hospitalized for a heart attack.
-During your hospital stay, you are subjected to an onslaught of tests, drugs, and information.
+During your hospital stay you are subjected to an onslaught of tests, drugs, and information.
 You may need to rest and let your heart heal, but your environment may be anything but restful.
 Your family may be scrambling around, hovering over your bed, and perhaps demanding information from your doctor.
 You may feel as though your family and your doctor are throwing too much at you and that things are happening much too fast.
 Keep in mind that the shock of your situation is perfectly normal, and that soon you will be going home.
-Try to get some rest.

 Under your doctor’s advice, you will gradually become more active.
 Depending on your condition, you may need assistance with daily tasks such as maintaining the house, shopping, cooking, bathing, and remembering to take your medications.
 As a result, family roles may change as well.
 Your spouse or children may make changes in their lives so that they can help take care of you.
 While these changes are intended to help, you may find that they sometimes stir up uncomfortable feelings.

 After a heart attack, it is normal for people to experience negative feelings such as:

 It is healthy to talk about these feelings with your family, a compassionate friend, or a therapist.
 In time, these feelings should go away.

 Talking openly about these feelings can help you and your family to cope more effectively with the situation.

 Rehabilitation is the longest and often the most difficult phase of the recovery process.
 It requires not only that your body heal itself, but also that you take an active role in helping it to get stronger.